Which degree is right for you?

 Bachelor of Science

-The Bachelor of Science (BSc) degree is awarded for completing a degree program at the Faculty of Mathematics and Natural Sciences or the Faculty of Agriculture, as well as for the Economics and Psychology degree programs.
+The Bachelor of Science (BSc) degree is awarded for completing a degree program at the Faculty of Mathematics and Natural Sciences or the Faculty of Agricultural, Nutritional, and Engineering Sciences, as well as for the Economics and Psychology degree programs.
 These are degree programs with only one main subject (single-subject bachelor’s), which is individually complemented with electives or additional subjects.
 Each degree program requires 168 CP for the completion of its respective modules and 12 CP for the bachelor’s thesis.
 The dual degree program in Midwifery, which is also completed with a BSc, is a special case, as students not only enroll at the University of Bonn, but also sign a vocational training contract with the University Hospital Bonn.

 Bachelor of Laws